aspose-words/Aspose.Words-Documentation/java/developer-guide/programming-with-documents/document-builder-overview/using-documentbuilder-to-modify-a-document/_index.md

 | :- |
 The [Shading](http://www.aspose.com/api/java/words/com.aspose.words/classes/Shading) class contains shading attributes for document elements.
 You can set the desired shading texture and the colors that are applied to the background and foreground of the element.

-The shading texture is set with a [TextureIndex](http://www.aspose.com/api/java/words/com.aspose.words/constants/TextureIndex) enumeration value that allows the application of various patterns to the **Shading** object.
+The shading texture is set with a [TextureIndex](http://www.aspose.com/api/java/words/com.aspose.words/constants/TextureIndex) enumeration value that enables the application of various patterns to the **Shading** object.
 For example, to set a background color for a document element, use the [TextureIndex.TextureSolid](http://www.aspose.com/api/java/words/com.aspose.words/constants/TextureIndex) value and set the foreground shading color as appropriate.

 |![borders-and-shading-aspose-words-java](http://i.imgur.com/RDPc5fw.png)|
 | :- |